 - Premium quality

-- Grown on chemical-free farms or land, in soil nourished organically (without pesticides, herbicides, fungicides, chemical fertilizers and so on).
+- Grown on biocide-free farms or land, in soil nourished organically (without pesticides, herbicides, fungicides, chemical fertilizers and so on).
 We use term "unsprayed" to indicate biocide-free plant material.

 - Most are grown in a region in which the plant is indigenous, with proper nutritive soil conditions

 - Harvested at the proper time and carefully distilled for therapeutic value